 Doctors most often identify cri-du-chat by the infant's cat-like cry.
 Other signs are microcephaly, poor muscle tone, and mental retardation.

 It is also possible to test for cri-du-chat (and other chromosomal abnormalitites) before the baby is born.
 Testing can be done either (1) on a tiny sample of tissue from outside the sac where the baby develops (chorionic villus sampling (CVS)), or (2) on a sample of the amniotic fluid that surrounds the baby (amniocentesis).

 How is cri-du-chat syndrome treated?

 Although there is no real treatment for cri-du-chat syndrome, children with the disorder can go through therapy to improve their language skills, motor skills, and to help them develop as normally as possible.

 The geneticist Jerome Lejeune identified cri-du-chat syndrome in 1963.
 He also discovered the genetic abnormality that causes Down syndrome.

 Cri-du-chat is one of the most common syndromes caused by a chromosomal deletion.
 It affects between 1 in 20,000 and 1 in 50,000 babies.

 In 80 percent of the cases, the chromosome carrying the deletion comes from the father's sperm rather than the mother's egg.

-When deletions occur during the formation of an egg or sperm, it is caused by unequal recombination during meiosis.
-Recombination normally occurs between pairs of chromosomes during meiosis while they are lined up at the metaphase plate.
-If the pairs of chromosomes don't line up correctly, or if the chromosome breaks aren't repaired properly, the structure of the chromosome can be altered.
-When unequal recombination occurs at this location on chromosome 5, it causes cri-du-chat syndrome.
+Deletions during the formation of an egg or sperm, are caused by unequal recombination during meiosis.
+Recombination normally occurs between pairs of chromosomes while they are lined up at the metaphase plate.
+If the pairs of chromosomes don't line up correctly, or if the chromosome breaks aren't repaired properly, the chromosomes can gain or lose pieces.
+Unequal recombination at a certain location on chromosome 5 causes cri-du-chat syndrome.